cloudfoundry-community-attic/cf-services-contrib-release/README.md

-# Welcome to Cloud Foundry

-Cloud Foundry is an open platform as a service (PaaS), providing a choice of clouds, developer frameworks and application services.
-Cloud Foundry makes it faster and easier to build, test, deploy and scale applications.

 ## Cloud Foundry Contrib

 This repository contains legacy components which are not under active development.
 We can cannot vouch for their functionality.
 Feel free to use them as-is or enhance them as you need.